cuthbertLab/music21/buildDoc/rst/moduleMetadata.rst

 .. class:: Date(*args, **keywords)

     A single date value, specified by year, month, day, hour, minute, and second.
+Note that this class has been created, instead of using Python's datetime, to provide greater flexibility for processing unconventional dates, ancient dates, dates with error, and date ranges.
+The :attr:`~music21.metadata.Date.datetime` property can be used to retrieve a datetime object when necessary.
 Additionally, each value can be specified as `uncertain` or `approximate`; if None, assumed to be certain.
+Data objects are fundamental components of :class:`~music21.metadata.DateSingle` and related subclasses that represent single dates and date ranges.